google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/consolidating-duplicate-urls.markdown

 ---
 layout: article
 title: "Consolidating Duplicate URLs"
-description: "Serving same content with multiple URLs confuse search engines.
+description: "Serving same content using multiple URLs confuse search engines.
 In order to optimize search results of your page, consolidating URLs is highly recommended."
-introduction: "Serving same content with multiple URLs confuse search engines.
+introduction: "Serving same content using multiple URLs confuse search engines.
 In order to optimize search results of your page, consolidating URLs is highly recommended."
 snippet: "Spread your work to the world"
 id: consolidating-duplicate-urls
 collection: optimizations-for-crawlers